tokio-rs/axum/axum/src/docs/extract.md

     //
     // The workaround is to implement either `FromRequest` or `FromRequestParts`
-    // but not both, if your extractor doesn't wrap another extractor. get(|_: MyExtractor| async {}),
+    // but not both, if your extractor doesn't wrap another extractor.
+    //
+    // See "Wrapping extractors" for how to wrap other extractors. get(|_: MyExtractor| async {}),
 );
 # let _: Router = app;